sylefeb/Silice/projects/verilog-export/README.md

 );
 ```

+Note that the name of the exported algorithm is prefixed by `M_` in Verilog: we instance the controller as `M_sdram_controller_autoprecharge_r16_w16`.
+We also
+have to provide `clock`, `reset` and `in_run`, a Silice internal signal that
+tells the module to execute.
+Here we simply keep it high to get things running.

 Then, the bulk of the example is performed in this Verilog `always` block:
 ```v
 // this test value will be